levitation-opensource/FolderSyncNet/README.md

 ## Folder synchroniser
-Automatically copies updated files in source folder to destination folder for backup purposes.
+Automatically and in realtime copies updated files in source folder to destination folder for backup purposes.

 ### Installation